funkyheatmap/funkyheatmap/paper/paper.md

 | Categorical data  | R or Python                      | text or image       |
 | Proportional data | 80% success, 10% OOM, 10% failed | pie                 |

-[Recommended geometries in `{funkyheatmap}` for different data types.
+Recommended geometries in `{funkyheatmap}` for different data types.
 The table presents the suggested visualisation methods (geoms) based on the data type of the columns.
-These recommendations provide a starting point for users to select the most appropriate visual representation for their specific data."]{label=tbl-geoms}
+These recommendations provide a starting point for users to select the most appropriate visual representation for their specific data. \label{tbl-geoms}

 # Conclusion
 `{funkyheatmap}` streamlines the creation of publication-quality visualisation for mixed data types, empowering researchers and data scientists to communicate their results effectively.
 The ongoing development of `funkyheatmappy` (Python) and `funkyheatmapjs` (JavaScript) will further expand the accessibility and functionality of this visualisation solution.